 Project Component/s Adjacent natural environments/features.
 Potential Impact Destruction of natural hydrological systems and the pollution of ground water resources.
-Activities/Risk Sources Pollution and degradation of sensitive ESA (non-perennial rivers) traversing the development area.
-Mitigation: Target/Objective To protect and mitigate impacts on the environment and hydrological features.
+Activities/Risk Sources Drainage line crossing Mitigation: To protect and mitigate impacts on the environment and hydrological Target/Objective features.

-Mi tigation: Action/Control Responsibility Timeframe ٠ Construction activities must be controlled and restricted to the development footprint only.
-Developer / Contractor Construction phase • The construction area and all proposed no-go areas must be demarcated before construction starts and remain demarcated throughout construction phase. p • The construction activities must be monitored by an Environmental Control Officer. • All disturbed areas should receive ongoing monitoring and management of erosion and invasive plant growth. • Construction work must be carried out in the low rainfall season (mid to late summer) and completed in that low rainfall season to minimise the impact on non-perennial rivers. • Access to roads and other areas must be controlled to avoid disturbance of areas outside the development footprint.
-Personnel should be restricted to the immediate construction areas only. • Monitor construction areas frequently for signs of erosion and if signs of erosion are detected implement repair and preventative measures immediately. • Care should be taken that any soil used for construction or cultivation establishment purposes that is brought onto the site does not contain the seeds of alien invasive plants. • Ablution facilities should be available for construction workers, should be located outside the non-perennial rivers and buffer zones and should be regularly serviced. • Proper on-site management for the storage and use of materials waste and pesticides/weed killers to prevent any potential pollution of the non-perennial rivers should be addressed in the Environmental Management Plan for the project.
+Mit igation: Action/Control Responsibility Timeframe • Construction activities must be controlled and Developer / Construction restricted to the development footprint only.
+Contractor phase • The proposed drainage line crossing must be located • on the existing crossing footprint as far as possible. • The construction area and all proposed no-go areas must be demarcated before construction starts and remain demarcated throughout construction phase. • The construction activities must be monitored by an Environmental Control Officer. • Work within the stream channel during construction of the crossing should be limited as far as possible and rehabilitated immediately afterwards, where the banks are reshaped as according to surrounding contours and rubble is removed from the stream and banks. • All disturbed areas should receive ongoing monitoring and management of erosion and invasive plant growth. • Construction work (i.e. construction of drainage line crossing and establishment or orchards - site clearance) must be carried out in the low rainfall season (mid to late summer) and completed in that low rainfall season to minimise the impact on the flow in the drainage line and runoff into the wetland areas. • The new drainage line crossing must allow free flow and be able to accommodate at least the 1:50 year flood event and must not erode or cause erosion of the site and surrounds.
+All rubble and waste debris that has resulted from the • clearing and demolition of the existing structures in the river channel should be removed out of the river channel, its banks and the riparian buffer zone. • The riparian and wetland vegetation cover should be disturbed as little as possible during the construction of the drainage line crossing and may not be disturbed at all within the proposed no-go areas. • Access to roads and other areas must be controlled to avoid disturbance of areas outside the development footprint.
+Personnel should be restricted to the immediate construction areas only. • Monitor construction areas frequently for signs of erosion and if signs of erosion are detected implement repair and preventative measures immediately. • Care should be taken that any soil used for , , , , , , , , , , , , , , , , , , ,

+Ī construction or orchard establishment purposes that is brought onto the site does not contain the seeds of alien invasive plants. ı • Ablution facilities should be available for construction workers, should be located outside the riparian and wetland zones and should be regularly serviced.
+Proper on-site management for the storage and use of materials, waste and pesticides/weed killers to prevent any potential pollution of the drainage lines, wetlands and dams.

 Performance indicator Impacts on hydrological features minimized and mitigated.
-Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.
+Monitoring This will be monitored by the ECO during site visits and recorded reported and proof included in the audit report to be submitted once construction is completed.